MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl/nf-shobjidl-iaccessibilitydockingservice-undockwindow.md

 ## -description

-Undocks the specified window handle if it is currently docked.
+Undocks a currently docked accessibility app window from the bottom of the screen.

 ## -parameters